Sail Away (Randy Newman song): Significance

 Bobby Darin covered the song on his last album before he died in 1973, Motown's Bobby Darin.
 Newman later said, "Bobby Darin could sing, but he did 'Sail Away,' and, well...
 I don't think he understood it.
 He did it like was a happy song about coming to America."

+Upon its release as a single, Record World said that the song "is simply superb."

 In 2011 it was listed at number 268 on Rolling Stone's 500 Greatest Songs of All Time.